-AP Sources: Illinois governor to order shelter in place
+Illinois governor orders residents to stay at home

 SPRINGFIELD, Ill.
 (AP) — Illinois Gov. J.B.
-Pritzker will on Friday order residents to remain in their homes except for essentials, joining similar dramatic efforts in California and New York to limit the spread of the coronavirus, government officials said.
+Pritzker on Friday ordered all state residents to remain in their homes except for essentials, joining similar dramatic efforts in California and New York to limit the spread of the coronavirus.

-Pritzker’s order, which takes effect Saturday, will still allow the state’s 12.6 million residents to seek essentials including groceries and medicine, according to two government officials with knowledge of the directive.
+Pritzker’s order, which takes effect Saturday, still allows the state’s 12.6 million residents to seek essentials including groceries and medicine.

-The officials spoke to the Associated Press on condition of anonymity because they were not authorized to speak publicly ahead of the governor’s news conference planned for 3 p.m.

 The Chicago Tribune was the first news outlet to confirm the impending state shutdown.